 * Ineos declares force majeure on Forties loadings

-* U.S. seen driving global oil output growth to 2025 (Updates throughout, recasts throughout, adds quotes, Changes byline, changes dateline, previous LONDON, updates prices)
+* U.S. seen driving global oil output growth to 2025 (Updates prices)

-The IEA said U.S. crude output next year would increase by 870,000 barrels per day, up from its November forecast of 790,000 bpd.
+The Paris-based IEA said U.S. crude output next year would increase by 870,000 barrels per day (bpd), up from its November forecast of 790,000 bpd.

-The change mirrors upward revisions issued by the Organization of the Petroleum Exporting Countries (OPEC) and the U.S. government.
+The change mirrors upward revisions issued by the Organization of the Petroleum Exporting Countries and the United States government.

 "The IEA underlined the same take that the U.S. Energy Department had the day before yesterday and OPEC had yesterday," said Bjarne Schieldrop, chief commodities analyst with SEB Bank, adding that further upward revisions might follow.